shilikun/gitStudy2/readme.txt

-creating a new branch is quik And simple. branch study!
+creating a new branch is quik And simplemaster. branch study!
 D
 Creating a new branch is quick & simple.